lukeswitz/PathShield/README.md

 ---

-> [!WARNING]
+> [!CAUTION]
 > **ETHICAL USE ONLY**

-This software processes data locally without external transmission.
-Users are solely responsible for: Compliance with all applicable laws.
+> Users are solely responsible for: Compliance with all applicable laws.
 Respecting reasonable expectations of privacy

-> [!NOTE]
-> Change the `specialMacs` to your own target devices, or use as is: detects Flock and Axon Taser cameras.

 ## Table of Contents